mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### Fixes

-* Fixed the issue in the Catalog Admin Control Center Page where it was showing wrong counts of Data Sources registered in the company.
+* We fixed an issue on the Catalog Admin page that displayed incorrect counts of data sources registered in the company.
-* Fixed the error when user selects no authentication while registering datasource in Catalog.
+* We fixed an error that occured when no authentication is selected while registering a data source.

 ### February 27th, 2023